Aerial Archaeology Research Group

 • Welcome Reception: Faculty of Arts, University of West Bohemia, Sedláčkova 268/38, 301 00 Plzeň

-• Conference Venue: West Bohemian Museum, Kopeckého sady 2, 301 00 Plzeň
+• Conference Venue: West Bohemian Museum, Kopeckého sady 357/2, 301 00 Plzeň

-• Conference dinner: Pilsner Urquell Brewery – Red Hall (Na Spilce), U Prazdroje 64/7, 301 00 Plzeň
+• Conference dinner: Pilsner Urquell Hall and the Red Hall of Spilka Restaurant, U Prazdroje 64/7, 301 00 Plzeň

-• Guided tour meeting point: In front of the Tourist Information Centre, náměstí Republiky 41, 301 00 Plzeň
+• Guided tour meeting point: Tourist Information Centre, Náměstí Republiky 290/41, 301 00 Plzeň

 Plzeň is a major cultural, historical, and industrial centre in West Bohemia, located at the confluence of four rivers.
 The city is renowned for its architectural heritage, including St. Bartholomew’s Cathedral, the Renaissance Town Hall, and one of the largest synagogues in the world.
 It is also internationally known as the birthplace of Pilsner beer, first brewed in 1842, which has since become a global benchmark for lager production.